• Skip to main content

 The drastic temperature changes between seasons are a prime example of Colorado’s semi-arid climate.

-Warmest Cities in Colorado
+Warmest Cities (and Mountain Towns) in Colorado

-Looking at the larger towns and cities outside of the mountains, these are the warmest places in Colorado.
-With elevations that range from around 4,000 to 6,000 feet (1219-1,829 meters), the weather in these places is mild (for Colorado) throughout the year.
+With elevations that range from nearly 4,000 feet to around 6,500 feet (1,219-1,981 meters), the weather in these places is mild (for Colorado) throughout the year.

 In general, winter is always cold here, but with lots of sunshine and less snow, these places typically avoid dropping into the negative digits.
 And they will get the sporadic 50 and 60-degree wintertime days.
 Whether you’re looking to stay long-term in the state or are just visiting, these destinations are favorable spots all year round.

 We’ve researched the communities with among the mildest temperatures in the Centennial State.
 All of the towns and cities that have made our list have plenty of sunshine and mild winters to ensure that you avoid the coldest weather.
+Keep in mind that we can’t name every neighboring town or suburb, so you can figure that most nearby towns to the city listed will have a similarly warmer climate (for CO).

-Sterling, CO — 3,987ft/1,200m
+Sterling, CO — 3,875 ft (1,181 m)

 Within the northeastern plains of Colorado, Sterling sits at a fairly low elevation of 3,875′, making it one of the warmest places to settle down for the winter.